tom-power/ssh-run/README.md

 i.e. `eval "ssh -p 22 user@127.0.0.1 -t \"command\""`

-so you'll need [ssh](https://www.openssh.com/) installed locally, and you'll need be able to [access](https://www.ssh.com/academy/ssh/public-key-authentication) any hosts you configure over [ssh](https://www.openssh.com/).
+so [ssh](https://www.openssh.com/) needs to be installed locally, and have [access](https://www.ssh.com/academy/ssh/public-key-authentication) to any hosts you configure.

 ### From sources